louischatriot/nedb/README.md

 * If you've outgrown NeDB, switching to MongoDB won't be too hard as it is the same API.
 Use <a href="https://github.com/louischatriot/nedb-to-mongodb" target="_blank">this utility</a> to transfer the data from a NeDB database to a MongoDB collection
 * An ODM for NeDB: <a href="https://github.com/scottwrobinson/camo" target="_blank">Camo</a>

+## Pull requests
+If you submit a pull request, thanks!
+There are a couple rules to follow though to make it manageable:
+* The pull request should be atomic, i.e. contain only one feature.
+If it contains more, please submit multiple pull requests.
+Reviewing massive, 1000 loc+ pull requests is extremely hard.
+* Likewise, if for one unique feature the pull request grows too large (more than 200 loc tests not included), please get in touch first.
+* Please stick to the current coding style.
+It's important that the code uses a coherent style for readability.
+* Don't forget tests for your new feature.
+* Do not build the browser version in your branch, I'll take care of it once the code is merged.

 ## Bug reporting guidelines
 If you report a bug, thank you!
 That said for the process to be manageable please strictly adhere to the following guidelines.
 I'll not be able to handle bug reports that don't: